Welcome to Open Source HR

 My peers are interested in contributing, but their companies don't support sharing case studies.
 Can they got involved personally?

 We’ll also be looking for passionate individuals who are willing to volunteer their time to help drive HROS forward (Volunteer Supporters).
 Volunteers can support HROS by contributing to a certain aspect of the initiative; depending on their areas of interest, availability and commitment level.
-To volunteer, they can sign up here.
+To volunteer, they can join our Volunteer Facebook group here.

-We are continuing to spread the word about #HROS and encouraging employers and their talent organizations to get involved.
+We are continuing to scale HROS and encouraging employers and their people teams to get involved.
 We’re also beginning to speak with new member organizations to develop future case studies, so will be rolling out new case studies in the coming weeks.

 This is a collective initiative.
 This is *our* initiative.

-Thanks again for your passion and interest in contributing to #HROS!
-We are grateful you will be joining this movement with us, and excited to see where we take this together.
+Thanks again for your passion and interest in contributing to HROS!
+We are grateful you will be joining this initiative with us, and excited to see where we take this together.

 Lars & Ambrosia